conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 The application details page summarizes all the information related to the application:

-- Application General information
+- Application General Information
-- Application Instances & Ownership
+- Application Instances Overview
-- Subscribed topics
-- Shared topics
 - Application Groups
 - Access Requests

-For better categorization and organization of applications labels.
+For better categorization and organization of applications, you can add & remove labels on this page.

-If you're the owner of an application group, you can generate application **instance API keys** to use with the CLI to create resources.

 import AppDetails from './assets/app-details.png';

 <img src={AppDetails} alt="Application details" style={{ width: 400, display: 'block', margin: 'auto' }} />

+## Application Instance Details

+We've introduced a dedicated **Application Instance Details** page that consolidates all instance-specific operational information.
+This new page provides comprehensive visibility into individual application instances and can be accessed by clicking on a specific instance from the Application Details page.

+The application instance details page includes:

+- Instance Configuration: Cluster assignment, Incoming / Outgoing subscriptions and public topics
+- Resource Ownership: Topics, consumer groups, and subjects owned by this specific instance
+- Granted Permissions: Detailed view of permissions granted to and from this instance
+- API Key Management: Generate and manage API keys for CLI operations
+- Resource Policies: Instance-specific policies and restrictions

 ### Groups Tab